Two bedrooms losing cooling together: pinhole coil leak

 - If cooling fades again weeks after a top-up, gas is leaking out somewhere.
 Refilling treats the symptom, not the cause.

 - Which rooms lose cooling, and which hold, narrows the search.
-Two bedrooms fading together pointed to one shared branch, not the whole system.
+Two bedrooms fading together pointed to one shared distributor joint, not the whole system.

-- A confirmed single leak point can often be sealed at the coil.
+- A confirmed single leak point can often be sealed at the fitting itself.
 Ask whether a targeted repair fits before agreeing to replace the unit.

 Ready to get started?